stefanoverna/graphql8/guides/development.md

 ### Coding Guidelines

-GraphQL-Ruby uses a thorough test suite to make sure things work reliably day-after-day.
+GraphQL8-Ruby uses a thorough test suite to make sure things work reliably day-after-day.
 Please include tests that describe your changes, for example:

 - If you contribute a bug fix, include a test for the code that _was_ broken (and is now fixed)
 - If you contribute a feature, include tests for all intended uses of that feature